FLAGlab/flaglab.github.io/_researchareas/pil-research.md

 order: 1
 ---

-The PiL pilar of the FLAGlab on the design and implementation of new programming languages and paradigms for the development of new generation software systems.
+The PiL pilar of FLAGlab focuses on the design and implementation of new programming languages and paradigms for the development of new generation software systems.

-Our work focuses in the development of Domain Specific Languages (DSLs), type systems, and the verification and validation of software sytems at the programming language level.
-We focuse in programming alnguages for smart, interconnected, and next generation environments.
+Our work is centered in the development of Domain Specific Languages (DSLs), type systems, and the verification and validation of software sytems at the programming language level.
+We are currently working programming languages for smart, interconnected, and next generation environments.

 ### Smart Environments